Wings30306/newyearcountdown/README.md

 # NEW YEAR COUNTDOWN

-A year-round countdown to count the number of months, days, hours, minutes and seconds til next year.
+A year-round countdown to count the number of weeks, days, hours, minutes and seconds til next year.
 On New Year's Day only, it'll say "Happy New Year!" and show the current year.

 ## Technologies used